 There are a few major disadvantages of microservices:

-- They are difficult to manage and deploy.
-Each service has to be configured and managed separately, which can be time-consuming and error-prone.
+- They may be difficult to configure, deploy, and maintain.
+Each service must be configured appropriately and separately, which can be difficult and time-consuming.

 - They are slow.
 Because each service runs in its own process, microservices can take a long time to respond to requests.